Tom Regehr - Founder CAST Canada

 In 2011 Becca joined CAST Canada as coordinator and works alongside founder Tom Regehr in the strategic planning of CAST’s goals, meshing her own passions for creating meaning and improving quality of life with Regehr’s original mandate to reduce suffering in our communities.
 With a combined history of front line work as a health and helping professional and a family caregiver Becca understands the complex emotional needs of today’s human services world.
 She offers her passion for community along with her intrinsic understanding of the role of dance, movement and music in healing those who face trauma in life.

 Through a blend of networking, community engagement, workshop facilitation and marketing, Becca keeps busy at the CAST office.
-As the Director of Operations for their new non profit wing, The CAST Projects she is able to work first hand in creating a trauma informed, emotionally adept future!
-Their recently developed and piloted 6 week cooking and emotional life skills program, CHOP TALK, had resounding success among the youth participants, their families and their classroom!
-She has recently become certified as a Powerful Tools for Caregivers program Leader and is pleased to begin running this 6 week psycho-educational support sessions through The CAST Projects.
+As former Director of Operations for their non profit wing, The CAST Projects she worked first hand in creating a trauma informed, emotionally adept youth programming!
+She is certified as a Powerful Tools for Caregivers program Leader and is pleased to have been running this 6 week psycho-educational support sessions through The CAST Projects.

-Becca has recently had the chance to work with the Peterborough County Coordinating Strengthening Families for Parents and Youth programming, she chairs the committee for the Nexicom James Fund Golf Classic which supports families living under the shadows of Neuroblastoma, she canvasses with her children and on behalf of her mother for the Heart and Stroke Foundation every February, and recently has begun advocating and fundraising with JDRF since her son's diagnosis with Type 1 diabetes.
+Becca chairs the committee for the Nexicom James Fund Golf Classic which supports families living under the shadows of Neuroblastoma, she canvasses with her children and on behalf of her mother for the Heart and Stroke Foundation every February, and is an advocate and fundraiser with JDRF since her son's diagnosis with Type 1 diabetes.

 To contact Becca - firstname.lastname@example.org